 By: Richard Wright

 Just because you’re in your golden years doesn’t mean you have to stay rooted to one spot.
 Retirement offers wonderful opportunities for seniors from all walks of life to get out there and experience the world.
-Here are five useful tips to help you pack your bags, book your flight, and discover something new.
+Here are five useful travel tips for seniors to help you pack your bags, book your flight, and discover something new.

 - To Drive or To Fly?